List of school attacks in China: May 2007

 On May 15, 2007, 17-year-old Wu Jianguo (吴建国) stabbed six of his classmates with a knife at a middle school in Maoming, Guangdong, killing two.

 June 2007

 Longtang stabbing

-On June 13, 2007, 42-year-old Qianxiao Su (苏千小) broke into Chiling Primary School in Longtang, Guangdong, and killed a nine-year-old boy with a kitchen knife and seriously wounded three others.
+On June 13, 2007, 42-year-old Su Qianxiao (苏千小) broke into Chiling Primary School in Longtang, Zhanjiang, Guangdong, and killed a nine-year-old boy with a kitchen knife and seriously wounded three others.

 Fuzhou stabbing

-On June 20, 2007, four students were injured, one critically, when a young man broke into a school in Fuzhou and began attacking them with a knife.
+On June 20, 2007, four students were injured, one critically, when a young man broke into a school in Fuzhou, Fujian, and began attacking them with a knife.

 July 2007

 In July 2007, a mentally ill man attacked 18 children with a wrench at a school in Foshan, Guangdong.
 He entered a classroom and began striking the children on their heads.
 He fled the scene on a motorcycle and attempted suicide.

 September 2007

+On September 9, 2007, 49-year-old Chen Zhengwei, a worker at Kunming No. 1 Middle School, stormed into the campus with a rented vehicle, hitting and injuring six people before stopping and attempting suicide by pouring gasoline on himself and drinking it.
+He was arrested at the scene and was later sentenced to life imprisonment.

 On September 13, 2007, a mentally ill 28-year-old man threw five girls and one boy out of a window on the third floor of a primary school in Hengyang, Hunan, killing one.